rheaplex/dogecode/doc/dogecode-whitepaper.md

 Dogecode White Paper v0.1
 =========================

-__Rob Myers <rob@robmyers.org>__
+__Rhea Myers__

 __23-12-2014__

 Overview
 ========

-Dogecode (name to be finalized) is a system for representing computer programs using sequences of Dogeparty tokens in order to store, send, and execute their code via the Dogecoin blockchain.
+Dogecode is a system for representing computer programs using sequences of Dogeparty tokens in order to store, send, and execute their code via the Dogecoin blockchain.

 Tokens
 ======